karu77/Synapse/README.md

         2. Set the start command: `npm start`.
         3. Ensure your `package.json`'s `start` script runs the compiled JavaScript (e.g., `node dist/server.js`).
 The current configuration is correct.
         4. Add your `GEMINI_API_KEY`, `MONGO_URI`, and `JWT_SECRET` environment variables in the provider's dashboard.
+        5.  **Crucially**, add a `FRONTEND_URL` environment variable and set it to the full URL of your deployed frontend (e.g., `https://your-app-name.vercel.app`).
+This is required for security.

 ## License